-Rutabaga: The rutabaga, the least attractive of the two, is larger, less shapely, rougher skinned, and is usually sold coated with food-grade wax.
+Introduced to America in the 19th Century by European immigrants, the rutabaga is larger, rougher-skinned, and usually sold coated with food-grade wax.
 The flesh is golden in color and a bit milder in flavor than the turnip.
-Often times, rutabagas are marketed as “wax turnips” or “yellow turnips.”
+Oftentimes, they are marketed as “wax turnips” or “yellow turnips.”

 Both vegetables are low in calories, and rich in vitamin C, dietary fiber, potassium, and antioxidants.

-How To Eat
+How To Eat Them

 Both vegetables are peeled before cooking.
 But before peeling a turnip or rutabaga, trim off the top and bottom, to give you a sturdy surface.
-Turnip skin is tender enough to peel with a vegetable peeler, however, rutabagas usually require paring with a knife.
+Turnip skin is tender enough to peel with a vegetable peeler.
+However rutabagas usually require paring with a knife.

 You can get away with not peeling a turnip if you grow your own, but supermarket rutabagas must be peeled because of their wax-coated skin.
 Rutabagas are waxed after harvesting to keep them from drying out.
 With a wax coating, they can be stored for weeks, like other root vegetables.

-Both are often cubed and boiled or oven-roasted until tender (add some butter, salt and pepper, and mash, or leave cubed).
+Both are often cubed and boiled or oven-roasted until tender (add some butter, salt & pepper, and mash, or leave cubed).
 Some people actually enjoy eating turnips raw in salads or whole like an apple!
 And while most people are more familiar with turnips, many cooks prefer rutabagas for their milder flavor and the color they add to dishes.

-You can also enjoy turnip greens, steamed or sauteed.
+You can also enjoy turnip greens — steamed or sautéed.